 Pay attention to any tense areas of your body to try to release them.
 One way to release tension is to imagine your inhale traveling to the area of tension and surrounding it, and then imagine gently releasing the tension with your exhale.
 Another way to release tension is to imagine any tense areas getting warmer and warmer until they melt away.
 You also could imagine any tensed muscles just relaxing and releasing.

-Starting with your head, bring your awareness to your forehead and to your eyes, and imagine the area between your eyes getting wider as you gently release any tightened muscles.
+First, start with your head.
+Bring your awareness to your forehead and to your eyes, and imagine the area between your eyes getting wider as you gently release any tightened muscles.